MalyRudy2004/Czolgownia/README.md

 ---

-### 🚜 M02: Mobility
+### 🪖 M02: Mobility
-> The platform must navigate effectively using tank treads.
+> The Tank must be able to move in every direction.

 | ID | System Requirement | Priority |
 | :--- | :--- | :---: |